×

 Definition of Caramel and Smetana

 Do you know What is Caramel and Smetana.
 If you are looking for the definition of Caramel and Smetana or want to know what is Caramel and Smetana?, then this is where you will fetch your answers.
 Well, in simple terms Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 While Smetana is a thick, yellowish- white and slightly sour tasting cream that contains about 40% of milk fat.
 Both these products are unique in their own ways.
-Caramel is a Not Available colored dairy product and Smetana is Not Available colored.
+Caramel is a colored dairy product and Smetana is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Caramel bears Not Available flavor with a Not Available aroma whereas Smetana has Sour flavor and a Milky aroma.
+Caramel bears flavor with a aroma whereas Smetana has Sour flavor and a Milky aroma.
 The color, flavor and the aroma of these products depict their origin.
 Caramel originated in American, whereas origin of Smetana is traced back to Russia.